jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 * autnum -- an unsigned 32-bit integer representing the autonomous system number [@!RFC5396] of the registration holder
 * providerAutnum -- an unsigned 32-bit integer representing the autonomous system number [@!RFC5396] of the AS that is authorized as a provider
+* notValidBefore -- a string that contains the time and date representing the not-valid-before date of the end-entity certificate for the ASPA
+* notValidAfter -- a string that contains the time and date representing the not-valid-after date of the end-entity certificate for the ASPA
 * autoRenewed -- a boolean indicating if the ASPA is auto-renewed or not
 * status -- a string indicating the validation state of the ASPA
-* events -- events ([@!RFC9083, section 4.5]) representing the not-valid-before and not-valid-after dates of the end-entity certificate for the ASPA
+* events -- see [@!RFC9083, section 4.5]
 * links -- links ([@!RFC9083, section 4.2]) for "self", and "related" to autonomous system number and IRR objects
 * remarks -- see [@!RFC9083, section 4.3]